 - providing opportunities for community members to visit operating projects

 - providing access to a wind farm noise simulator to demonstrate wind farm noise to community members and enable them to experience simulated noise scenarios

-3.2.5.
-The developer should establish a formal complaints/enquiry process, including a system to record and manage complaints, as well as provide a transparent register of complaints/enquiries information (note: actual complainant details can be masked for privacy).
-The complaints process should ideally commence at the initial stage of the development activity to allow community members to formally raise concerns and have these concerns addressed in a timely, consistent and transparent manner.
+3.2.5 The developer should establish a formal complaints/enquiry process, including a system to record and manage complaints, as well as provide a transparent register of complaints/enquiries information (note: actual complainant details can be masked for privacy).
+The complaints process should ideally commence at the initial stage of the development activity to allow community members to formally raise concerns and have those concerns addressed in a timely, consistent and transparent manner.

-3.2.7.
-Further to Recommendation 3.2.6, the developer may wish to seek out opportunities to help facilitate improvements to other related community/local infrastructure.
-Initiatives could include improving mobile phone coverage, utilising the project workforce to help upgrade local facilities (such as parks, playgrounds) and other practical activities which could benefit the overall community for years to come.
+3.2.7 Further to Recommendation 3.2.6, the developer may wish to seek out opportunities to help facilitate improvements to other related community/local infrastructure.
+Initiatives could include improving mobile phone coverage, utilising the ‘imported’ project workforce to help upgrade local facilities (such as parks, playgrounds) and other practical activities which could benefit the overall community for years to come.

 3.2.8 Local council(s) should proactively engage with the project and community, clearly communicating the council’s support for the project as well as its role in facilitating and promoting effective community consultation.
 Council should participate in any CCC or equivalent.
 If there are multiple large-scale infrastructure projects located in a council’s jurisdiction, it would be advisable to appoint a council liaison resource to coordinate relations and issue resolution between community and developers.